People often ask how debt settlement affects credit scores. The process always hurts ratings but is worth it for the most qualified borrowers.

-- Request a debt consolidation loan to lower monthly payments instead.
+- Use a debt consolidation loan to lower monthly payments instead.

 On the other hand, individuals experiencing financial hardship already have a very poor credit rating.
 They are already late on payments, with little hope for recovery.
 Now that you have already ruined your rating with late payments, you have little to lose, and much to gain!